codership/documentation/galeracluster/source/installmysql.rst

       # apt-key adv --keyserver keyserver.ubuntu.com \
             --recv BC19DDBA

 #.
 Add the Codership repository to your sources list.
-Using your preferred text editor, create ``/etc/apt/sources.list.d/galera.list``
+Using your preferred text editor, create a `galera.list` file in the ``/etc/apt/sources.list.d/`` directory.

    .. code-block:: linux-config